AndreasGustafsson88/assignment_3/README.md

 ### Main problem encountered

 ***Slightly self inflected since I:***
-* *Wanted the bank to have more than 1 customer with the same first and last name*
+* *Wanted the bank to have more than 1 customer with the same first and last name and a dict structure for fast search*
 * *Used different user types with different properties and only wanted one search function*
 * *Really didn't want to iterate over all user data for the search*